DARLING: Detection Augmented Reinforcement Learning with Non-Stationary Guarantees: Experimental Study

 \textbf{Non-stationarity protocols and horizon.} We test under both PS and drifting non-stationarity for a total of $T=50000$ episodes.
-In the PS setting, we follow the same change mechanisms as the original benchmark constructions, but adopt a geometric change-point model~\citep{gerogiannis2024blackboxfeas} to stress-test prior-free adaptation: segment lengths are i.i.d.\ geometric with parameter $T^{-\xi}$ for $\xi\in\{0.4,0.6,0.8\}$, yielding an average of up to $659$ changes over the horizon.
-This is substantially more challenging than the settings used in~\citet{mao2022restartqucb} (5 changes) and~\citet{zhou2021lowerboundlin} (20 changes).
-For drifting experiments, we use the drifting protocols proposed in the corresponding benchmark papers (see appendix for the exact parameterization).
+In the PS setting, we adopt a geometric change-point model~\citep{gerogiannis2024blackboxfeas} to stress-test prior-free adaptation: segment lengths are i.i.d.\ geometric with parameter $T^{-\xi}$ for $\xi\in\{0.4,0.6,0.8\}$, yielding an average of up to $659$ changes over the horizon.
+This is substantially more challenging than the settings used in~\cite{mao2022restartqucb} (5 changes) and~\cite{zhou2021lowerboundlin} (20 changes).
+For drifting experiments, we use a linear/smooth drifting schedule for all cases.
+The analytical non-stationarity protocols are given in Appendix \ref{app:exp_envs}.
 Performance is reported in terms of cumulative reward.

-\textbf{Probe-set construction.} We construct probe slices $\{\mathcal{P}_h\}_{h=1}^H$ as described in Section~\ref{sec:probe_set}.
-In tabular MDPs, since $\phi(s,a)=e_{(s,a)}$, identifiability requires probing all state--action pairs; thus we set $\mathcal{P}_h=\mathcal{S}\times\mathcal{A}$ for all $h$.
-In linear MDPs, we greedily select (for each $h$) a set of state--action pairs whose feature vectors $\{\phi(s,a)\}$ are as linearly independent as possible, allowing the same pair to appear across multiple steps when convenient; this targets $\rho_h\approx d$ while keeping probe sets small.
-The greedy selection would guarantee order-optimal theoretical performance under Assumption \ref{assum:reachability}, hence, we follow this principle, even if the assumption may not hold true.
+\textbf{Probe-set construction.} In tabular MDPs, we set $\mathcal{P}=\mathcal{S}\times \mathcal{A}\times [H]$.
+On the other hand for linear MDPs, we found out that the selection of the probe set had very little effect to the performance of the algorithm.
+To this end, we just greedily select as many $(s,a)$ pairs for each $h$ such that their $\phi(s,a)$'s are linearly independent.
+Theoretically, any maximal independent probe set yields identical asymptotic guarantees.
+When feature vectors have larger norms, the detector triggers faster due to larger shift magnitude in the mean reward or transition kernel.
+However, we cannot optimize the probe set in prior-free settings since the reward/transition structure is unknown.
+Still, DARLING's performance is not affected by probe set choice in practice: varying probe sets across random seeds did not meaningfully affect performance.